encukou/snake-workshop/lessons/begginers/install-editor/_base.md

 {% endblock %}

-## Settings
+## Setup

 {% block setup %}

-(This shouldn't be seen.)
+(This shouldn't be visible)

 {% endblock %}

 ## Practice of indentation

 As already mentioned, in Python it is important how many spaces a line starts with.
 Therefore, it will be useful for us to know how to quickly indent blocks of text.
-Let's show how to do it.
+Let's see how to do it.

 Copy this text into the editor:
 ```